 6. Create custom gifts and decorations

-Take wedding invitations, for example.
-The average stationery designer earns over $52,000 a year.
+Take wedding invitations.
+The average stationery designer earns over $52,000 a year, according to ZipRecruiter.
 As a designer and printer, a fair chunk of your income could come from creating beautiful, custom wedding invitations and thank you notes.
 And that's just one of many arts and crafts options to explore!

 7. Arrange beautiful flowers for weddings